meilisearch/scrapix/README.md

 This server have only one endpoint.

 ## Endpoint
-### POST /scrap
+### POST /crawl
-This endpoint will scrap the website and send the data to Meilisearch.
+This endpoint will crawl the website and send the data to Meilisearch.
 data:
 ```json
 {